 Choosing the recently used template sets everything up for us as before, so all we need to is enter Durango in the Value box.
 There is no need to put quotes around the Durango string, since the Value box expects a literal text value.
-Since the default Collation has nocase set, we could use durango, with everything in lower case, or any combination of upper and lower case we wanted, and still get the same result.
+The default Collation has nocase set, so we could use durango, with everything in lower case, or any combination of upper and lower case we wanted, and still get the same result.

 Press Select to make the selection.
 The province of Durango is selected in the drawing, and is shown in red selection color.

 Since selections are shared between every component that depends upon the same table, the table already has the Durango record selected.
 With the focus on the table window the Select pane automatically switches context to operating on that table window.